Understanding a few basics about physics for scuba diving will keep you safe underwater. This includes Boyle’s Law

 You probably haven’t really given this much thought until now, but as a scuba diver it’s important to also understand that the pressure of air also changes.
-But in this case, air pressure changes with altitude, rather than with depth of water.
+Air pressure changes with altitude.

 This air-pressure change with air also impacts you and is also linked to Boyle’s Law.
 Let me explain further.

 If you’ve ever flown before, you’ll be aware of the pressure change as you gain altitude in a plane.
 As the plane climbs in altitude, you will normally notice your ears ‘popping.’